 \section{Energy density and spin torque for antiferromagnetic materials in XYZ model}

 Sections III, IV, V, and VI shows macroscopic consequences of the suggested interaction (\ref{U structure in Ham HHI}) which is the odd anisotropy of the symmetric Heisenberg Hamiltonian.
-Before we consider the collective excitations following model developed above we describe other interaction included in our calculations.
+Before we consider the collective excitations following the model developed above we describe other interactions included in our calculations.

 Mainly we consider the XYZ model for uniaxial crystal with Hamiltonian

 with isotropic coefficients $U_{nk}^{xx}=U_{nk}^{yy}=U_{nk}^{zz}$, where $U_{nk}=U_{nk}^{xx}=U_{nk}^{yy}$, and $U_{nk}^{zz}=U_{nk}+\tilde{\kappa}_{nk}$.